- Getting Around Princeton

-RideProvide is a community based non-profit transportation service for seniors 65 and over and visually impaired adults residing in Mercer County, Plainsboro and the southern portion of Montgomery NJ.
-Service is provided Monday through Friday, 8:00am-5: 00 pm.
-To learn more about RideProvide go to rideprovide.org or call 609 452-5140.
+RideProvide is a community based non-profit transportation service for seniors 65 and over and visually impaired adults residing in Mercer County, Plainsboro and the southern portion of Montgomery New Jersey.
+Service is provided Monday through Friday, 8 am to 5 pm To learn more about RideProvide go to the RideProvide website or call 609-452-5140.

 Access Link is a service for individuals with disabilities who are unable to use the local fixed bus route service.
-All pick-up and drop-off points must be within a ¾ mile from the fixed route.
-To use Access Link, you must first apply for eligibility through NJ TRANSIT.
+All pick-up and drop-off points must be within a 3/4 mile from the fixed route.
+To use Access Link, you must first apply for eligibility through New Jersey Transit.

 View Greater Mercer TMA's "how to" guide for traveling around Mercer County (PDF).